appsmithorg/appsmith-docs/website/docs/advanced-concepts/external-portal-using-appsmith.md

 ## See also

-- [Granular Access Control](/advanced-concepts/granular-access-control) - Learn how to set up roles, assign roles to users, and configure default access to apps.
+- [Granular Access Control](/advanced-concepts/granular-access-control) - Manage user roles, permissions, and access configurations for your applications.
+- [Git Best Practices](/advanced-concepts/version-control-with-git/merging-branches) - Learn best practices for managing your application with Git.